British writer, Brazil Indigenous official missing in Amazon

 The pair disappeared while returning from a two-day trip to the Jaburu Lake region, where Phillips interviewed local Indigenous people, Univaja said.
 Only the two were on the boat.

-The place where they went missing is the primary access route to and from the Vale do Javari, Brazil’s second-largest Indigenous territory that is bigger than Maine, and where several thousand Indigenous people live in dozens of villages.
+The place where they went missing is the primary access route to and from the Vale do Javari, Brazil’s second-largest Indigenous territory — which is bigger than Maine, and where several thousand Indigenous people live in dozens of villages.
 People from the area say that it is highly unlikely the men would have gotten lost in that sector.

 “He is a cautious journalist, with impressive knowledge of the complexities of the Brazilian environmental crisis,” Margaret Engel, the Alicia Patterson Foundation’s executive director, wrote in an email.
 “And he is a beautiful writer and a lovely person.
 The best of our business.”